aud1tya4dnan/Discord-bot-passmanager/README.md

 # Discord-bot-passmanager
-discord bot that can save your account password and save it
+discord bot that can save your account password and save it.